bbmokhtari/django-translations/docs/reference/utils.rst

       Iterable: True
       Model: None

-.. function:: _get_instance_groups(entity, hierarchy)
+.. function:: _get_purview(entity, hierarchy)

-   Return the :term:`instance groups` of an entity and a :term:`relations hierarchy` of it.
+   Return the :term:`purview` of an entity and a :term:`relations hierarchy` of it.

-   Creates the :term:`instance groups`, loops through the entity and the :term:`relations hierarchy` of it and fills the :term:`instance groups` with each instance under a certain content type.
-When all the instances are processes returns the :term:`instance groups`.
+   Creates the :term:`purview`, loops through the entity and the :term:`relations hierarchy` of it and fills the :term:`purview` with each instance under a certain content type.
+When all the instances are processes returns the :term:`purview`.

-   :param entity: the entity to derive the :term:`instance groups` out of.
+   :param entity: the entity to derive the :term:`purview` out of.
    :type entity: ~django.db.models.Model or
        ~collections.Iterable(~django.db.models.Model)
    :param hierarchy: The :term:`relations hierarchy` of the entity to derive
-       the :term:`instance groups` out of.
+       the :term:`purview` out of.
    :type hierarchy: dict(str, dict)
-   :return: The :term:`instance groups` derived out of the entity and
+   :return: The :term:`purview` derived out of the entity and
        the :term:`relations hierarchy` of it.
    :rtype: dict(int, dict(str, ~django.db.models.Model))
    :raise TypeError: